luckychain/lucky/README.md

 of [IPFS](https://ipfs.io/).
 It uses [Intel SGX](https://software.intel.com/en-us/sgx)
 capabilities of modern CPUs for Proof of Luck consensus algorithm which allows energy efficient mining.
 Transactions can reference arbitrary data of practically unlimited size.
 A new block is mined on average every 13 seconds.
-It is written in JavaScript and uses a [NPM package which allows programs for SGX enclaves in JavaScript](https://github.com/luckychain/node-secureworker).
+It is written in JavaScript and uses a [NPM package which allows running JavaScript in SGX enclaves](https://github.com/luckychain/node-secureworker).

 Check out its [web interface](https://lucky.tnode.com/) to see it in action.